tiho2/micronaut-bv-demo/README.md

 export AWS_S3_REGION=YOUR_VALUE
 ```
 ## TBD
+- [x] delete in development initially used aws acces key id and secret (...)
 - [ ] tests improvement
         - initial unit tests can not be used in with rabbitmq integrated solution
-        - file is also queued, system change cannot be undone by db record deleting.
+        - the file is also queued, system change cannot be undone by db record deleting.
-        - currenty docker rabbitmq and postgresql image is used in development integration test, combined with rabbit mq
+        - currently docker rabbitmq and postgresql image is used in development integration test, combined with rabbit mq
         and postgresql restarting (and S3 object removing if needed (considering billing))
 - [ ] convert services in java to kotlin
 - [ ] batch processing
    - complete implementation refactoring
 - [ ] rename services
-    - inocnisstent naming.
+    - inconsistent naming.
-- [x] deactivated initial bookviewer acces key (...)
+- [x] Use lombok?
+    - No - planed migration to Kotlin and there are some Micronaut related issues [stackoverflow](https://stackoverflow.com/questions/29193806/specifying-order-of-annotation-processors)
+- [ ] SPA client app